dewitt4/Cloud-Custodain/_sources/policy/lambda.txt

        actions:
          - mark
          # TODO delete instance volumes that
-         # are not set to delete on terminate
+         # are not set to delete on terminate;
          # currently we have a poll policy that
          # handles this.
          - terminate